DFE-Digital/secure-by-design-docs/docs/policies/security_incident_management_policy.md

 ## Purpose

-The purpose of this policy is to minimise the immediate and long-term business and reputational impact of incidents that have the potential to affect the confidentiality, integrity, or availability of DfE (Department for Education) systems and / or information and to enable DfE to react to incidents in a structured and cohesive manner.
+The purpose of this policy is to minimise the immediate and long-term business and reputational impact of incidents that have the potential to affect the confidentiality, integrity, or availability (CIA) of DfE (Department for Education) systems and / or information and to enable DfE to react to incidents in a structured and cohesive manner.
 All security incidents must be reported and managed through the established security incident processes.
 Incidents that impact DfE can include those led by the Government Security Group (GSG), Arm’s Length Bodies (ALBs), and major vulnerabilities which require the incident framework for effective management.
 This policy is Centre for Internet Security (CIS), Secure by Design (SbD) and Cyber Assessment Framework (CAF) compliant.